-Nature of Issue or Concern Steps for Parent and/or Guardian to Report Issue/Concern: Steps for Staff and/or Licensee in responding to issue/concern: Raise the issue or concern to the classroom staff directly or the supervisor or licensee.
-Raise the issue or concern to the classroom staff directly or the supervisor or licensee.
-Raise the issue or concern to the supervisor or licensee.
-Raise the issue or concern to The supervisor or licensee.
-Raise the issue or concern to The supervisor or licensee.
-Raise the issue or concern to The supervisor or licensee.
-Raise the issue or concern to The supervisor or licensee.
-Raise the issue or concern to The supervisor or licensee.
-Raise the issue or concern to The supervisor or licensee.
-Raise the issue or concern to The individual directly or The supervisor or licensee.
+Nature of Issue or Concern Steps for Parent and/or Guardian to Report Issue/Concern: Steps for Staff and/or Licensee in responding to issue/concern: Program Room- Related E.g. schedule, sleep arrangements, toilet training, indoor/ outdoor program activities, feeding arrangements, etc. General, Centre- or Operations-Related E.g. child care fees, hours of operation, staffing, waiting lists, menus, etc. Staff-, Duty parent-, Supervisor-, and/or Licensee-Related Raise the issue or concern to - the supervisor or licensee.
+Raise the issue or concern to - the supervisor or licensee.
+Raise the issue or concern to - the supervisor or licensee.
+Ali issues or concern to - the individual directly or - the supervisor or licensee.
 All issues or concerns about the conduct of staff, duty parents, etc. that puts a child's health, safety and wellbeing at risk should be reported to the supervisor as soon as parents/ guardians become aware of the situation.
 Address the issue/concern at the time it is raised or arrange for a meeting with the parent/ guardian within two business days.
 Document the issues/concerns in detail.
 Documentation should include: the date and time the issue/concern was received; the name of the person who received the issue/concern; the name of the person reporting the issue/concern; the details of the issue/concern; and any steps taken to resolve the issue/concern and/or information given to the parent/guardian regarding next steps or referral.
 Provide contact information for the appropriate person if the person being notified is unable to address the matter.
 Ensure the investigation of the issue/concern is initiated by the appropriate party within [insert number] business days or as soon as reasonably possible thereafter.
-Document Student- / Volunteer-Related
+Document Student- / Volunteer-Related Raise the issue or concern to the staff responsible for supervising the volunteer or student or the supervisor and/or licensee.
+All issues or concerns about the conduct of students and/or volunteers that puts a child's health, safety and well-being at risk should be reported to the supervisor as soon as parents/ guardians become aware of the situation. reasons for delays in writing.
+Provide a resolution or outcome to the parent(s)/guardian(s) who raised the issue/concern.